gvwilson/thirdbit/src/fiction/still-book/index.md

 The steps led to a narrow footpath running along the canal's edge.
 There was ice here too, and frozen slime, and some of the stones were loose.
-And it was dark even darker here than it had been up on the street---so dark that she wondered if the tiny patch of stillness in the middle of the canal was really her violin, or just her imagination.
+And it was dark even darker here than it had been up on the street—so dark that she wondered if the tiny patch of stillness in the middle of the canal was really her violin, or just her imagination.

 Still heard a echoing, gurgling sound up ahead. *Now what?* she